oobabooga/text-generation-webui/extensions/openai/README.md

 * consider switching to FastAPI + starlette for SSE (openai SSE seems non-standard)
 * do something about rate limiting or locking requests for completions, most systems will only be able handle a single request at a time before OOM
 * the whole api, images (stable diffusion), audio (whisper), fine-tunes (training), files, etc.

+## Bugs?
+Feedback?
+Comments?
+Pull requests?

+Are all appreciated, please @matatonic and I'll try to get back to you as soon as possible.